rlucente-se-jboss/configure-caching-dns/README.md

 for the changes to take effect.

 ## Summary
 And that's it.
-You'll now have a small RPi4 running RHEL 9 and acting as your local DHCP and authoritative DNS server.
+You'll now have a small low cost Arm device acting as your local DHCP and authoritative DNS server.